Runtastic for Apple Watch: We’re Bringing Back the Second Screen

 Therefore, we are bringing back the second screen for Apple Watch in December.
 We really appreciate your patience and your dedication to our brand.
 Please know that your feedback is really important to us and the only way we can make your experience the best one ever!

-Runtastic for Apple
+Runtastic standalone app for Apple Watch

 We’re excited to announce that Apple Watch users can now enjoy Runtastic as a standalone app right on the wrist – yep, without bringing your phone.
 You might remember a couple years ago when we announced that you could use Apple Watch as a second (and more convenient!) display for your Runtastic app, but that meant you had to take your phone with you, too.
-While that was great and innovative for the time, we’re always looking to level up.
+While that was great and innovative at the time, we’re always looking to level up.
 Now as long as you’re wearing your beloved Apple Watch, you can continue to track your activities using the Runtastic app and leave your phone at home.

 Tracking has never been so easy

 Do you want to go for a run?
 Just open the Runtastic app on your Apple Watch and press “Start”’.
 Your activity type is already predefined as running, but you can always change it to walking, hiking, cycling, mountain or road biking.
 As you’re heading out the door, you realize that it’s starting to rain a bit?
 No problem!
 Thanks to Water Lock, the watch face will be locked and raindrops won’t change your settings or accidentally stop your activity.
 Worry less, run more 🙂

 After each kilometer or mile, your watch will vibrate and tell you how fast you’re going.
 If you would also like to check your heart rate, the value is shown on your main screen.
 If you swipe to the right, you can either tap and pause, stop the activity or activate the water lock.